hexblend/PersonalWebsiteV2/README.md

 Modern Personal Website
 =============================

-A dynamic multipage web application which incorporates a portfolio section, blog & posts, about and contact page.
+This website is made using Jekyll, styled with Sass and scripted with Vanilla Javascript.
+It's a dynamic multipage web application which incorporates a portfolio section, blog & posts, about and contact page.
-This website wis made using Jekyll, styled with Sass and scripted with Vanilla Javascript.

 ![](preview.jpg)